WICG/scheduling-apis/README.md

 TODO(panicker): verify that this can be addressed with LAPI.

 #### iii.
 Easier to reason about and track priority
 JS library could make it easy to trace back current work to what triggered the work and corresponding priority, and make it easier to connect the dots.
+For instance, in response to high priority user interaction, work is flowing through the system (fetches, post-processing, followed by rendering) and should inherit the original priority.

 #### iv.
 Dynamically update task priority and cancelling tasks
 The priority of a posted task is not static and can change after posting.